The Missing Cross to Purity

 and an even measure, to do as they would be done by.

-And also, such as go under the name of Quaker,
+And also, those who go under the name of Quaker,

 such come to cry against Quakers' meetings,